Khazamastan/SignalBoard/ARCHITECTURE.md

 2. Add fallback if needed
 3. Register in `dashboardFeatureRegistry`
 4. Keep interactivity in client-only child components
+5. If section has slow server work, add preload/read hooks in `dashboard-streaming.ts`

 ### Add a new API endpoint